Edge of Empire: Romans in South Wales

 Day 2 - Caerleon -

 We spend the morning exploring the Roman legionary fortress at Caerleon, one of only three permanent fortresses in Britannia.
 Here we see the barracks of the Legio II Augusta, one of the most intact legionary barracks in the Roman Empire, as well as defensive towers.
-We proceed to the amphitheater, which once held 6,000 and may well have been constructed for the benefit of the soldiers as well as civilians living in nearby civilian settlements, cannabae.
+We proceed to the amphitheatre, which once held 6,000 and may well have been constructed for the benefit of the soldiers as well as civilians living in nearby civilian settlements, cannabae.
 After a coffee break, we venture to the fortress bath house, which includes a sizeable outdoor swimming pool, a natatio.
 In the afternoon, we will have a special behind the scenes tour of the National Roman Legion Museum in the company of Dr Mark Lewis who will offer an in-depth analysis of the archaeological finds from the area.

 |Hotel||The Priory, Caerleon|